SAFE-Stack/docs/docs/recipes/routing/add-routing-with-separate-states.md

 ## 2. Parsing URLs

-Add a function to parse `Feliz.Router` style Urls to the `Url` type.
+Add a function to parse `Feliz.Router` style urls to the `Url` type.

 ```fsharp
 let parseUrl url =